sveerisetti10/JayDoc_University_of_Kansas_Chatbot/README.md

 ### Prerequisites

-Before you begin, ensure you have the following installed on your machine:
+Before you begin, ensure you have the following installed/downloaded on your machine:
 - Docker (for containerization)
 - Docker Compose (to manage multi-container Docker applications)
 - Make (to run the provided Makefile commands)
+- llamafile is located at: https://huggingface.co/Mozilla/Mistral-7B-Instruct-v0.2-llamafile/blob/main/mistral-7b-instruct-v0.2.Q4_0.llamafile

 ### Setup